chat-sdk/chat-sdk-ios/README.md

 To install a module you should use the following steps:

-1. Copy the module code into your Xcode source folder and add the files to your project from inside Xcode.
-If you are using the Symlink you can use the symlink script (mentioned above) and then just add a link to the **ChatSDKFirebase** folder to Xcode.
+1. Copy the module code into your Xcode source code folder and add the files to your project from inside Xcode.
+If you are using a symlink you can use the symlink script (mentioned above) and then just add a link to the **ChatSDKFirebase** folder to Xcode.
 2. Add any necessary dependencies to your Podfile
 3. Import the module's header file (or add it to the bridging header for a Swift project)
 4. Activate the module in the `AppDelegate.m` file